 Stevie Wonder has come a long way since the early 1960s and the days of “Fingertips, Pt.
 2.”
 Yet the innocence of that early sound, and his “Fingertips” harmonica, still send a good and clear calling, just as it did way back then.

-For other stories at this website on the history of popular music and profiles of songs and artists, please see the “Annals of Music” category page.
-Thanks for visiting. – Jack Doyle
+For additional stories at this website on the history of popular music, artist profiles, and selected song analysis, see the “Annals of Music” category page.
+Thanks for visiting — and if you like what you find here, please consider making a donation to help support this website.
+Thank you. — Jack Doyle

 Date Posted: 21 April 2008